 The National Underground Railroad Network to Freedom Program does NOT fund:

-The grant award for fiscal year 2023 is up to $100,000 for the Federal share.
+The maximum grant award for fiscal year 2025 is $100,000 for the Federal share.
 The minimum grant award will be $1000.
+Cost-share matching with non-federal funds is encouraged and documentation of those matches should be included in your grant application.
+Matching funds are NOT required for NTF grants.

 A committee of reviewers, including NPS Network to Freedom regional program managers, other NPS staff, reviewers selected by ASALH will rank applications and make funding recommendations.
 Proposals are rated on a 100-point scale.
 The weight for each section is indicated below.
 Each reviewer will rank the projects and add bonus points.
 All scores will be totaled and ranked according to the highest scores.

-For Construction Projects- A Project Sign must be erected at the site of the grant-assisted repair work during the duration of the project to acknowledge NPS grant assistance.
+For Construction Projects- a project sign must be erected at the site of the grant-assisted repair work during the duration of the project to acknowledge NPS grant assistance.
 For non-construction projects- NPS grant assistance must be acknowledged on any products resulting from the grant.
 Language for the acknowledgement will be in the final signed grant agreement.

 In order to ensure that your proposal receives the best consideration possible, here are some suggestions from our office that you may find useful in preparing your application.